chrisveness/koa-sample-web-app-api-mysql/README.md

 I originally structured this in a modular fashion as suggested by [TJ](https://vimeo.com/56166857), but I’ve since found it more convenient to work with a flatter structure (heresy!) as I found it unproductive to be constantly expanding and contracting folders.
 Go with what works for you.

+Simpler applications can use a much flatter structure still, at the limit with no sub-folders at all; more complex ones might use a deeper structure.
+“Horses for courses”, my dad used to say.

 ## Database schema